 Along with the new operating name, WIN Waste Innovations unveiled its tagline to convey the brand's dual focus on customer service and sustainability: Performance for the Planet.
 The company will formally celebrate its rebranding on April 20, hosting a series of events to preserve habitats, promote sustainability and engage community volunteers and employees in protecting the planet.

 "By bringing together these 10 industry-leading companies under a single brand, WIN Waste Innovations has positioned itself to deliver essential services to our customers and communities while performing for the planet," WIN Waste Innovations President and CEO Robert C. Boucher says.
 "We strive to exceed our customers' expectations every day, delivering comprehensive, tailored waste services from a professional, responsible team you can count on.
 Our passionate and professional employees are dedicated to delivering exceptional customer service and end-to-end solutions that begin with reliable waste pickup at the curb and end with flexible disposal options designed to support a healthier planet."

 The company operates from Maine to Florida and as far west as Ohio.
-By retaining the teams that managed the respective legacy brands, the company says that WIN Waste Innovations will broaden and deepen its operational footprint in the Northeast and other markets of strategic interest, while ensuring a seamless transition for customers.
-In all, the combined company operates 50 strategically located collection, transfer and disposal assets, and serves more than 110,000 collections customers on 231 collection routes utilizing 346 total collection vehicles and eight hauling locations.
+By retaining the teams that managed the respective legacy brands, the company says that WIN Waste Innovations will broaden and deepen its operational footprint in the Northeast and other markets of strategic interest while ensuring a seamless transition for customers.
+In all, the combined company operates 50 strategically located collection, transfer and disposal assets, and serves more than 110,000 collection customers on 231 collection routes using 346 total collection vehicles and eight hauling locations.